unkuseni/unkuseni/README.md

 # Hello there 👋, I'm Olaseni
- A Frontend software engineer who is passionate about learning, building and solving problems that make everyday life a little easier.
+ A software engineer who is passionate about learning, building and solving problems that make everyday life a little easier.

 ## Aspiring Web3 developer
 - 🔭 I’m currently working on: Frontend development